vaibhav-xp/vaibhav-xp/README.md

 - 🔭 &nbsp; I’m currently learning Full Stack Development
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
+- 🎓 &nbsp; Studying Bachelor of Computer Application, computer programming and Mathematics.
 - 💼 &nbsp; Front-end web developer.
 - 🌱 &nbsp; Enthusiast in DevOps and Machine Learning .
 - ✍️ &nbsp; Playing Games and trying to learn in public.